redfieldchristabel/laravel-dockerize/README.md

 ### Development Environment with Docker Compose

-For local development, use the following `docker-compose.yml` example to set up a Laravel environment with volume mounts for your codebase, allowing real-time code changes.
+For local development, use the following `docker-compose.yml` to set up a Laravel environment with volume mounts for your codebase, allowing real-time code changes.
 This setup includes core services (`app`, `nginx`, `mysql`, `redis`), a queue worker, a scheduler, and optional tools (`mailpit`, `phpmyadmin`).
 Environment variables are loaded from your Laravel `.env` file.

 ```yaml
 version: '3.8'